 In our art therapy groups, you create art and then take time to reflect on your work, bringing to light the behaviors and emotions that you and other group members have experienced.
 Art therapy also gives you the skills you need to prevent impulsive behaviors and reclaim authentic thoughts and feelings, helping enhance your treatment process at The Retreat.

-Activity therapy is a therapeutic approach that allows you to engage in actions, movements, and activities to face problems and concerns and improve your quality of life.
+Activity therapy is a therapeutic approach that allows you to engage in actions, movements, and activities to face problems and concerns.
+Engaging in therapeutic activities for mental health can help improve your quality of life.
 Our activity therapies include:

 Rock climbing is more than recreation.
 The experience of climbing can be a powerful tool for self-discovery and self-observation.
 Often, it helps residents explore healthy risk-taking and overcome self-imposed limitations.